Ary-x86/Intermediate-Deadline-Planner-Generator-.ics-/README.md

 ---------------------------------------------------------

 This tool is ideal for creating structured study plans with intermediate goals, helping users stay on track as they prepare for exams.

+# How to use
+Make sure you have python installed and working.
+Download main.py.
+Then run it using a terminal or in your IDE.